 Of course, some cars are driven less than that, but many are driven much more due to long commuting distance.

-What is a good odometer for a used car?
+How many miles is OK for a used car?

-Does mileage matter when buying a used car?
+How important is mileage when buying a used car?

 Mileage is an important factor when buying a used car, but it is easy to overlook.
 The average annual mileage is 12,000, so if a car has mileage somewhat less than 60,000 after five years it would be considered low.

 Is a car’s age or mileage more important?

 Age Matters, Too.
 But that’s not to say that age isn’t important.
 While mileage matters a lot, a car’s age can be just as big of a deal — and in some cases, it’s even more important than mileage.
 For instance: a 10- or 15-year old car with only 30,000 or 40,000 miles may be appealing.